forsyde/forsyde-latex/index.md

 # Examples

-In the [extras folder](extras/) you can find some pre-compiled example documents, including a version of the user manual.
+Here are listed a set of pre-compiled examples.
+Click on their picture to see their source code.

 # Contribution

 The package files are documented and contributions should be self-explanatory.
-Feel free to branch your own changes and/or initiate pull requests.
-All new feature must be documented in the reference manual.
+Any changes should be performed on a personal fork and contributions should be documented and evaluated by initiating pull requests.
+All new feature must also be documented in the reference manual.
+Check the project's [Wiki page](https://github.com/forsyde/forsyde-shallow/wiki) for more information and specific instructions on how to contribute.